etheranl/vue-template/README.md

   - JavaScript minified with [UglifyJS](https://github.com/mishoo/UglifyJS2).
   - HTML copy with [copy-webpack-plugin](https://github.com/kevlened/copy-webpack-plugin).
   - All static assets compiled with version hashes for efficient long-term caching, and a production `index.html` is auto-generated with template to these generated assets.

+## Fork It And Make Your Own

+You can fork this repo to create your own boilerplate, and run it on [koa-grace](https://github.com/xiongwilee/koa-grace)